BrunoPosa/Hive-school-projects/cpp/cpp.md

 =========
 -RAII (Resource Acquisition Is Initialization): C++ emphasizes the RAII pattern, where resources like memory and file handles are acquired during object creation and automatically released when objects go out of scope.

- encapsulation, inheritance, polymorphism, and abstraction
+cpp oop principles: encapsulation, inheritance, polymorphism, and abstraction

 == resources:
 -slowly readding: Programming: Principles and Practice Using C++ by the creator of c++